Contender Dogs Unsafe At Any Speed, Except Holly Energy

 The net gain estimates mentioned above did not factor in any foreign or domestic tax problems resulting from distributions.
 Consult your tax advisor regarding the source and consequences of "dividends" from any investment.

-See my instablog for specific instructions about how to best apply the dividend dog data featured in this article and this instablog to aid your safe investing. --Fredrik Arnold
+See my instablog for specific instructions about how to best apply the dividend dog data featured in this article and this instablog to aid your safe investing. - Fredrik Arnold

 Stocks listed above were suggested only as possible starting points for your safest Challenger dividend dog stock research process.
 These were not recommendations.